pawlovskiii/brownie_fund_me/README.md

 - Decimals don't work in Solidity, so we have to return a value that's multiplied by 10 to some number.

-#### Integer Overflow
+#### Integer Overflow - SafeMath

 Integers can wrap around once you reach their maximum capacity.
 They reset.
 This is something we need to watch out for when working with Solidity.

-We must especially be careful when doing multiplication or really big numbers (we can accidentally pass this cap).
+We must especially be careful when doing multiplication on really big numbers (we can accidentally pass this cap).

 ```js
 // SPDX-License-Identifier: MIT